 The Danger of Waterless Dog Shampoo

-As we have previously explained, used correctly, waterless shampoo utilizes starch powders and clay (or also called Fuller’s Earth) to absorb excess oil from the dog skin and hair of fur.
-It’s quick and convenient if used correctly, but when used wrongly, this shampoo will do more harm than good.
+As we have previously explained, used correctly, waterless dog shampoo utilizes starch powders and clay (or also called Fuller’s Earth) to absorb excess oil from the dog’s skin and fur.
+It’s quick and convenient if used correctly, but when used wrongly, this waterless shampoo will do more harm than good.

 Those two substances: starch powders and clay, when used too much, will absorb more than just the excess oils, clog the hair, and destroy your dog’s natural immune system.

-Some brands in the market promise to deliver waterless shampoos that can match traditional shampoos, other brands promise completely safe shampoos for your dogs.
-Regardless how promising they might seem, you must remember this one thing: there is no waterless shampoo that can replace the good old wash and soap.
+Some brands in the market promise to deliver waterless shampoo that can match traditional shampoos, other brands promise completely safe waterless shampoo for your dogs.
+Regardless of how promising they might seem, you must remember this one thing: there is no waterless shampoo that can replace the good old wash and soap.

 When to Use a Waterless Dog Shampoo?

-Although waterless dog shampoo can be harmful if you abuse it but if you use the shampoo correctly, it could come in handy in certain situations.
+Although waterless dog shampoo can be harmful if you abuse it but if you use waterless shampoo correctly, it could come in handy in certain situations.
 For example:

-- Used for extending bath times, touch-ups, or post surgery cleaning of your dog.
-You can apply this shampoo to keep them clean and smell fresh without putting them in a tub and risking their incision wet again.
+- Used for extending dog bath time, touch-ups, or post-surgery cleaning of your dog.
+You can apply this waterless shampoo to keeping them clean and smelling fresh without putting them in a tub and risking their incision wet again.

-- As a temporary replacement for complete bathing on a dog which has an aversion to water.
-You can use the shampoo to clean them up while they are undergoing training to treat the phobia.
+- As a temporary replacement for complete bathing on a dog that has an aversion to water.
+You can use waterless shampoo to clean them up while they are undergoing training to treat the phobia.

 How to Use Waterless Dog Shampoo?

-When it comes to dog waterless shampoos, knowing what to avoid is more important as some of the ingredients used in the dog shampoos can be toxic.
+When it comes to waterless shampoos for dogs, knowing what to avoid is more important as some of the ingredients used in waterless shampoo can be toxic.
 Whenever you see some of these ingredients mentioned below listed in the bottles’ shampoos, throw them away immediately.
 The following are some of the most dangerous ingredients:

 1. Formaldehyde preservatives have been known to trigger an immune response that can include burning, itching, blistering, or scaling of the skin.
-Not only linked to an immune response, some studies have concluded that formaldehyde preservatives can also cause cancer.
+Not only linked to an immune response, but it is also linked to formaldehyde preservatives.

-Check the bottle carefully to find one of these names: Bromopol, Doazolidinyl urea, DMDM Hydantoin (often mis-typed on dog shampoo bottles as DHDH hydantoin), Imidazolidinyl urea, Quaternium-7, -15, -31, -61, and Sodium hydroxymethylglycinate.
+Check the spray bottle carefully to find one of these names: Bromopol, Doazolidinyl urea, DMDM Hydantoin (often mistyped on the shampoo spray bottle as DHDH hydantoin), Imidazolidinyl urea, Quaternium-7, -15, -31, -61, and Sodium hydroxymethylglycinate.

 2. Artificial fragrance.
 Some artificial fragrances have been known to pose real risks of exposure to toxic ingredients and cause cancer.